 In 2010 two of the Cambodian Village Scholars Fund board members visited Sre Prey village and they were both completely overwhelmed by the English language skills of many of the older students.
 Despite being in a grindingly poor town with no electricity other than car batteries, and no television or internet, these students had become fluent and readily conversant!
+It speaks of children's desire for learning and a promising future, buy cheap articles from https://exclusive-paper.com/buy-blog-article-online.php to learn about how productive it is to study another language.
 What’s more, we learned that the prior Fall, five recent high school graduates (from the handful who actually do finish high school and pass the national exams) had managed to borrow enough money to begin attending university 2 days per week as commuting students in Phnom Penh, 50 miles away (traveling by bus).
 At last, one of the original dreams of the villagers had been fulfilled after 5 years!

 The other observation that these visitors made was that the traditional Cham heritage appeared to be on the wane.
 There were more shiny new mosques along the roadside, more veiled women, and much more obvious influence from external Islamic forces.
 We reasoned that external money appeared to be buying influence and change.
 So we wondered if on the other hand, whether education might not provide members of the traditional Cham communities with new tools, power, prestige, and skills for holding on to what was good about their own ways as well as their own cultural and linguistic heritage.